Aug 17 2016

-An All-round'er has generally a roundish nose and a wide roundish tail, with a fairly thick rail (5") or thicker being of 10'0 in length (or longer) and 32" wide (or wider).
+They generally have a roundish nose and a wide roundish tail, with a fairly thick rail (5"), most being 32" (or wider).

-An All-round'er are great and easy to learn on and generally do everything reasonably well.
+An All-rounder is great and easy to learn on and generally do everything reasonably well.
 On the right sized board, you should feel comfortable, stable and able to progress quickly.

-Each of the other styles listed are more specific to a different areas/disciplines of paddle boarding and are normally the result of a 2nd board purchase.
+Each of the other styles listed above are more specific to different areas/disciplines of paddle boarding and are normally the result of a 2nd and or 3rd board purchase.

 We will come onto to these a little later on once your ready for your next board.